The Music Network

-The Music Network is an Australian magazine launched in 1994 by John Woodruff.
-In 2017, it was acquired by Jake Challenor, who serves as its publisher and editor.
+The Music Network (TMN) is an Australian music magazine launched as a in 1994 by John Woodruff.
+It was printed weekly until March 2013, when it went fully online.
+In 2017 it was acquired by Jake Challenor, who served as its publisher and editor.
+In February 2022 The Music Network was acquired by The Brag Media, which was subsequently acquired by Vinyl Group in January 2024.

 History

-The Music Network was founded by John Woodruff in 1994, initially as a paper-based publication for the Australian music industry.
+The Music Network was founded by John Woodruff in May 1994, initially as a paper-based publication for the Australian music industry.
 This included record labels, media networks, music and DVD retailers, radio and television programmers and music directors, sales representatives, artist managers, music publishers and concert promoters.

 In January 2009, the magazine was sold to the music marketing and publishing group Peer Group Media, which is under the ownership of Adam Zammit, who replaced Woodruff as the new owner of The Music Network.
-In March 2009, former Future Entertainment general manager Jade Harley, became the magazine's new managing editor.
-The Music Networks website re-launched on 8 June 2009, with a new design, logo and layout.